Drama and Theatre Studies Practice-Based PhD/MA by Research (through Performance, On-Campus or by Distance Learning)

 • Facilities – situated on the dedicated Selly Oak campus, you will have access to our full range of studio and performance spaces, production resources, and teaching and learning spaces, whilst still being within easy reach of all the opportunities available on the Edgbaston site.

-• Further study and careers – with options to undertake practice research as your independent final project or produce a written dissertation, you will be able to plan your future and work towards your aspirations as either a scholar or a practitioner.
+• Further study and careers – you will be able to plan your future and work towards your aspirations as either a scholar or a practitioner.

 The postgraduate experience